i05nagai/memorandum/language/english_speaking.md

         * he outlived all of his brothers
 * merit
     * encourage your peers by recongnizing that negative results are part of thoughtful risk taking and that every well-designed experiment has merit
+* filing
+    * the activity of putting papers, letters, or other documents into files
+    * record
+        * the act of officially recording something, for example, your accounts
+    * filing obligation
+    * metal pieces
 * file
     * One of our internal customers filed a pronlem report indicating that they'd recently sen a dramatic increase in latency, CPU usage, and number of running processes needed to serve traffic for their app
 * quadrapled